linkedin/dynamometer/README.md

 Dynamometer is based around YARN applications, so an existing YARN cluster will be required for execution.
 It also requires an accompanying HDFS instance to store some temporary files for communication.

+Please be aware that Dynamometer makes certain assumptions about HDFS, and thus only works with certain versions.
+As discussed at the start of this README, this project only works with Hadoop 2; support for Hadoop 3 is introduced in the version of Dynamometer within the Hadoop repository.
+Below is a list of known supported versions of Hadoop which are compatible with Dynamometer:
+* Hadoop 2.7 starting at 2.7.4
+* Hadoop 2.8 starting at 2.8.4

+Hadoop 2.8.2 and 2.8.3 are compatible as a cluster version on which to run Dynamometer, but are not supported as a version-under-test.

 ## Building